japila-books/spark-sql-internals/docs/spark-sql-SchemaRelationProvider.md

 | Description

 | `createRelation`
-| [[createRelation]] Creates a link:spark-sql-BaseRelation.adoc[BaseRelation] for the user-defined schema
+| [[createRelation]] Creates a spark-sql-BaseRelation.md[BaseRelation] for the user-defined schema

-Used exclusively when `DataSource` is requested for a <<spark-sql-DataSource.adoc#resolveRelation, BaseRelation>> for a given data source format
+Used exclusively when `DataSource` is requested for a <<spark-sql-DataSource.md#resolveRelation, BaseRelation>> for a given data source format
 |===

 [[implementations]]
 NOTE: There are no known direct implementation of <<contract, PrunedFilteredScan Contract>> in Spark SQL.

-TIP: Use link:spark-sql-RelationProvider.adoc[RelationProvider] for data source providers with schema inference.
+TIP: Use spark-sql-RelationProvider.md[RelationProvider] for data source providers with schema inference.

-TIP: Use both `SchemaRelationProvider` and link:spark-sql-RelationProvider.adoc[RelationProvider] if a data source should support both schema inference and user-defined schemas.
+TIP: Use both `SchemaRelationProvider` and spark-sql-RelationProvider.md[RelationProvider] if a data source should support both schema inference and user-defined schemas.